Fullyverified/PathTracer_Java/README.md

-I'm trying to make an Ascii Pathtracer in Java.
+I'm trying to make a Pathtracer in Java.
 Nothing that hasn't been done before :)
 Unfortunately along the way I forgot about the ASCII part.
 Global Illuminiation and Bounding Volume Heirarchys (BVH) are now implemented!